 An increasing number of CIOs are exploring new ways to protect customers and employees from online threats.
-And by highlighting security issues and raising the overall awareness of security, CIOs can help combat the ever-evolving threats occurring in the workplace.
+And by highlighting security issues and raising overall awareness, CIOs can help combat the ever-evolving threats occurring in the workplace.

 CIO UK looks at how CIOs can raise awareness of security with comments from leading CIOs and digital experts on promoting a security culture.

 CIO UK recently wrote tips on when to hire a Chief Information Security Officer, you can read them here: So does your organisation need a CISO?

 According to Harvey Nash, only 20% of organisations feel that they are prepared when it comes to a cyber attack, with the problem continuing to grow.